Bounds on neutrino-DM interactions from TXS 0506+056 neutrino outburst: Neutrino flux from TXS 0506+056

 The second model, from Wang~\textit{et al.}~\cite{Wang_2022} considers the possibility of having the neutrinos being generated by the interactions between the jet of the blazar and a dense cloud, the latter originating from the envelope of a Red Giant star being tidally disrupted by the black hole.
 In this case, interactions of low-energy protons provide an electromagnetic spectrum that is spread out, and thus help respect the bounds, while the high energy undeflected protons lead to the neutrino flux.
-Case 2, shown in Fig.~2 of the paper, gives $N_{\rm pred}=6.83$.
+Case 2, shown in Figure~2 of the paper, gives $N_{\textrm{pred}}=6.83$.

 The third model we consider is a recent work proposed by Yang~\textit{et al.}~\cite{Yang:2024bsf}.
 Here, similarly to~\cite{KhateeZathul:2024tgu}, the neutrino emission is attributed to the accretion flow of the SMBH rather than the relativistic jet.
 To account for the 2014–2015 neutrino outburst, a super-Eddington accretion rate is required.
 The authors examine neutrino production in both the magnetically arrested disk (MAD) and the standard and normal evolution (SANE) accretion regimes.
-While both scenarios yield a neutrino flux consistent with observations, we adopt the flux from the SANE regime, as it is associated with less energetic jets, making it more compatible with the low gamma-ray emission observed during the 2014–2015 neutrino outburst.
-The SANE case, shown in the Fig.~6 of~\cite{Yang:2024bsf} with particle acceleration efficiency $\eta = 300$, gives $N_{\rm pred}=13.3$.
+While both scenarios yield a neutrino flux consistent with observations, we adopt the flux from the SANE regime, as it is associated with less energetic jets, making it more compatible with the low gamma-ray emission observed during the 2014–2015 neutrino outburst.\footnote{In the recent work \mbox{\cite{Fiorillo:2025cgm}}, the authors point out that the X-ray and proton luminosities assumed in these models are significantly higher than expected, and when realistic parameters are used, the resulting coronal neutrino emission from TXS 0506+056 is too low to account for the IceCube observation.} The SANE case, shown in the Figure~6 of~\cite{Yang:2024bsf} with particle acceleration efficiency $\eta = 300$, gives $N_{\textrm{pred}}=13.3$.